tomsik68/rust-minimono/README.md

 cargo xtask ensure-installed
 ```

-Note that if you're running this for the first time, rustup automatically downloads the right version of Rust as declared in rust-toolchain.toml.
+Note that rustup ensures you're using the right version of Rust as declared in rust-toolchain.toml.

 This command may need to be re-run in case someone adds new tools to the set.
 The neat part is that re-running makes sure your environment is up-to-date.